tomvandig/eccg/README.md

  Compose(Wall.WallType, IsExternal)
 ```

-Another stakeholder looking for external walls would then find `Wall.WallType` through `Query(IsExternal)` and understand that `Wall` is an external wall without doing traversing or knowledge of the relationships on `Wall`.
+Another stakeholder looking for external walls would then find `Wall.WallType` through `Query(IsExternal)` and understand that `Wall` is an external wall without traversing or knowledge of the relationships on `Wall`.